ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 These instructions are mainly for RHEL6 and CentOS6.
 Notes for other OS were added, but this documentation does **not** cover all Linux&reg; distributions.
 If you're using another Linux&reg; operating systems, refer to the documentation of your specific distribution, and ensure that the multipath supports ALUA for path priority.
 {: note}

-For example, for more information about Ubuntu specifics, see [iSCSI Initiator Configuration](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){: external} and [DM-Multipath](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){: external}.
+For more information about Ubuntu specifics, see [iSCSI Initiator Configuration](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){: external} and [DM-Multipath](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){: external}.
 {: tip}

 Before you start, make sure the host that is accessing the {{site.data.keyword.blockstoragefull}} volume is authorized correctly.
-{: important}
+{: requirement}

 ## Authorizing the host
 {: #authhostlin}